-June 11, 2018 – Banks and Wall Street are all playing a role in exacerbating Oakland’s displacement crisis, as a new report from the California Reinvestment Coalition (CRC) and the Anti-Eviction Mapping Project (AEMP) shows.
+June 11, 2018 SAN FRANCISCO – Banks and Wall Street are all playing a role in exacerbating Oakland’s displacement crisis, as a new report from the California Reinvestment Coalition (CRC) and the Anti-Eviction Mapping Project (AEMP) shows.
 Disrupting Displacement Financing in Oakland and Beyond uses public data and mapping technology to analyze how banks and other financial firms engage in co-conspiratorial relationships with serial evictors to displace tenants.

 First Republic Bank, a bank with assets of $90 billion that markets itself towards an upscale clientele, was identified as the worst offender in financing displacement of families in Oakland.
 Local nonprofit groups and Oakland Rent Board data analysis showed that First Republic had the most deals with serial evicting property owners such as Neil Sullivan and JDW Enterprises Inc. Sullivan received a few hundred loans from First Republic to purchase foreclosed homes.
 He then filed over 500 petitions with the Oakland Rent Board to evict tenants.

 “We are alarmed by the extent of displacement financing, and alarmed at how egregiously First Republic Bank has engaged in this harmful lending.
 First Republic Bank, long a bank for the wealthy, now appears to be a bank that actively seeks to displace people from the homes they have been in for generations,” said Paulina Gonzalez, Executive Director of the California Reinvestment Coalition.